 We are proud of our reputation as one of the best performing hospitals in the UK and we achieve some of the best outcomes in the world for our patients.
 Papworth Hospital retains an excellent record on infection control, regularly out performing the tough national infection control targets.

 The safety of our patients and the experience they have while in our care is of primary importance to all staff at Papworth.
-We earned top scores in a major independent survey conducted by the Care Quality Commission in 2011 which canvassed the opinions of nearly 70,000 hospital inpatients.
+We earned top scores in a major independent survey conducted by the Care Quality Commission in 2014 which canvassed the opinions of more than 59,000 hospital inpatients.
 Papworth Hospital’s results were amongst the best in the country relating to a broad range of issues including the hospital and the ward, and confidence in the care and treatment provided by our doctors and nurses.

 A quote from one of our patients sums this up:

 “I feel the treatment and general care provided was exemplary and would be genuinely hard to improve.”

 Patient and visitors »

 Our highly-skilled multidisciplinary team includes, among others: doctors and nurses, cardiac surgeons, cardiologists, cardiac physiologists, thoracic surgeons, respiratory physicians, specialist cardiothoracic anaesthetists, intensive care specialists, radiologists and pathologists.
 They are assisted by a wide range of specialist support staff including dieticians, speech therapists, physiotherapists, pharmacists, clinical educators and the infection control team.

 It is the dedicated teamwork of our staff who help to create the sense of ‘community’ which is so often talked about and is reflected here in a letter from a patient:

 "I was recently a patient in your hospital... it was like staying in a kind of 'community'...
 It was clear that all staff were involved in ongoing training and research...the cohesion and co-operation between staff, whatever their role, was clearly evident and served as an amazing model of positive teamwork."